What to Do if My Mazda Won't Start

 Check the Ignition System

-The ignition system is another common culprit if your car won't start.
+The ignition system is another common culprit for your Mazda not turning on.
 Check the spark plugs and ignition coils to make sure they are working correctly.
 If they're old or worn out, they may need to be replaced.
 A bad ignition switch can sometimes interfere with the car's ability to start as well.

 Check the Alternator

 The alternator is responsible for charging the battery while the car is running.
-If the alternator is faulty, it can prevent the battery from getting a full charge.
-This can result in a discharged battery that won't start the engine.
+If the alternator is faulty, it can prevent the battery from getting a full charge, leading to your Mazda's engine not starting.
 To determine if the alternator is the issue, have someone test the battery voltage levels as you try and start the car.
 Proper voltage levels should be read from the battery unless there is an issue with a charging system that power is not going back to the battery.

 Faulty Fuse

 Another common, yet overlooked, culprit could be a faulty fuse.
 Start by checking your car's fuse box, which is typically located under the hood.
 A blown fuse can cause a variety of electrical issues, including a car that won't start.
 If you find a blown fuse, replace it with a new one and try starting your car again.
 If replacing the fuse doesn't work, it may be time to seek professional help.
-Luckily, this isn’t a big deal, and if you have a trusted mechanic, he or she will be able to get you back on the road in no time.
+Luckily, this isn’t a big deal, and if you have a trusted mechanic, he or she will be able to diagnose why your Mazda doesn't start and get you back on the road in no time.

 Schedule Service